Restless Leg Syndrome Vitamins: What Helps?

 Vitamin C actually also helps your body absorb iron better.
 Low iron levels are often implicated as a cause of RLS.

-Johns Hopkins is currently planning a study to determine if intravenous iron therapy can help patients with anemia and RLS.
+Johns Hopkins is currently planning a study to determine if intravenous iron therapy can help patients with anemia and severe RLS symptoms.
 This clinical trial will attempt to establish the effectiveness of intravenous iron in treating patients who have anemia and RLS symptoms.
 (8)

 According to Hopkins Medicine, published medical studies have shown that iron level testing of the blood shows normal iron levels even when brain iron storage is low (shown in cerebrospinal fluid).
 MRI studies have shown that low iron concentrations in the “substantia nigra” part of the brain may cause RLS symptoms.
 (9)